LoginRadius/engineering-portal/content/using-pgp-encryption-with-nodejs/index.md

 Which logs the decrypted file contents:

 ```
-This file contains secret information
+This file contains secret information.
 ```

 ### Using Streams for Large Files